youngtrix/pierce_through_the_laravel/附录三：Container之resolve方法/README.md

 {
     $abstract = $this->getAlias($abstract);

+    // First we'll fire any event handlers which handle the "before" resolving of
+    // specific types.
+This gives some hooks the chance to add various extends
+    // calls to change the resolution of objects that they're interested in. if ($raiseEvents) {
+        $this->fireBeforeResolvingCallbacks($abstract, $parameters);
+    }

     $concrete = $this->getContextualConcrete($abstract);

     $needsContextualBuild = ! empty($parameters) || ! is_null($concrete);

     // If an instance of the type is currently being managed as a singleton we'll